Idov31/Nidhogg/README.md

 ## Current Features

+> [!CAUTION]
+> This version is in testing and development phase, do not use it and use the master branch instead.
 > [!IMPORTANT]
 > All the features have been fully tested up to Windows 11 22H2 and are gradually tested against 24H2.
 > If you encounter a problem, please open an issue after checking there isn't already an open issue.